Top 10 Cybersecurity Facts & Stats in 2026

 Cybercrime isn’t slowing down — it’s scaling up.
 From phishing emails and weak passwords to DDoS attacks and vulnerable IoT devices, the threats are everywhere.
 But here’s the good news: most breaches can be prevented with everyday habits.

-By practicing stronger password hygiene, keeping your software and devices updated, being skeptical of suspicious links, and protecting your network with tools like VPNs and encryption, you drastically cut your chances of becoming part of the $10.5 trillion cybercrime statistic.
+By practicing stronger password hygiene, keeping your software and devices updated, being skeptical of suspicious links, and protecting your network with tools like VPNs and encryption, you drastically reduce your chances of becoming part of the $10.5 trillion in cybercrime.

 Cybersecurity isn’t just for businesses or tech experts — it’s for anyone who shops, banks, plays games, or simply browses online.
 The more proactive you are, the fewer doors you leave open for attackers.